Executing the optimize mode

 6h timeframe and I usually get 30-60 trades per year in my backtests.
 You could say that I'll be fine with DNAs that cause my strategy to execute the same number of trades (30-60).
 But will I be fine if it only made like 5 trades in a whole year but had a higher win-rate?
 The answer is no. Because such backtest results cannot be trusted in the long term.
 I want to have the law of big numbers in my favor to stay away from the dangers of over-fitting.

 Thus, by setting my

-60 I will successfully filter out such bad DNAs.
+60 I will successfully filter out such impractical DNAs.

-Remember that all you need as the result of running the optimize mode is the DNA string.
-And you can see them at anytime in the monitoring dashboard.
+All you need as the result of running the optimize mode is the DNA string.
+And you can see them at any time in the monitoring dashboard.
 Hence, once you see a few DNAs that are resulting good in both training and testing set, then copy those DNAs, and use them to run separate backtests on your validation period.
 If that performed well, then you're good to go.